 A prescreen is an anonymous request sent out to underwriters with the pertinent information related to your health.
 An underwriter will look at it and make a tentative assessment with the information available.
 This allows you and your life insurance agent to get a good idea of what your rates will be before you go through the application process.

 Insurance companies like to see pulmonary vein isolation surgery with atrial fibrillation.
 Many companies will not rate you at all if it’s been one year since a successful surgery.

 If you have been diagnosed with AFib, but have not had further cardiac testing, you are looking at an extremely severe rating.
-Companies may also postpone your application.
+Many companies may also postpone your application.

 Severe heart or lung disease causing atrial fibrillation tends to get declined.
 However, still check with your insurance agent to see if it’s a type of heart disease that insurance companies will still consider.
 But if it isn’t, there are still other options.